An official website of the United States government

 A U.S. lawful permanent resident (LPR) who has remained outside the United States for longer than one year or beyond the validity period of a Re-entry Permit must obtain a new immigrant visa to re-enter the United States and resume permanent residence.

 U.S. Immigration law presumes that a person admitted to the United States as an immigrant will live in the United States permanently.
 Remaining outside the United States for more than 12 months may result in a loss of lawful permanent resident status.

-If your Green Card has been lost, stolen, or destroyed, you may need to submit an Application for a Travel Document (Carrier Documentation).
+If you are not in possession of a valid Green Card to facilitate your travel, you may need to submit an Application for a Travel Document (Carrier Documentation)

 Use Form I-407 to let USCIS know you are voluntarily abandoning your status as a lawful permanent resident (LPR) of the United States.
 USCIS will update your records to show you are no longer an LPR.

 Under U.S. immigration regulations, a child born abroad to Lawful Permanent Residents or Immigrant Visa Holders, you may print and present the following letter to airline staff.

 Individuals requiring a U.S. Criminal History Check are required to apply to the FBI directly.
 Fingerprint services are only available for certain applicants

 The pamphlet linked below informs you of your rights as a nonimmigrant visa holder in certain employment- and education-based categories.

 The pamphlet informs applicants applying for K-1 visas, K-3, IR-1/CR-1 immigrant visas, and F2A immigrant visas of their legal rights relating to domestic violence, sexual assault, and child abuse.

 Our goal is to inspire people from around the world to discover all the exciting travel possibilities in the United States.